rodigu/python-db-connector/README.md

 The `DBConnector` class should also be given an instance of the `TypeMapper` class or a dictionary that fits the `TypeMapper` constructor signature.

-Giving a TypeMapper instance to the `DBConnector` constructor:
+Example of a `TypeMapper` instance given to the `DBConnector` constructor:

 ```py
 from pydbcon.connector import DBConnector, TypeMapper